 Your DD Form 214 is your proof of military service.
 It shows the nature of your discharge, dates of service, and current classification (retired, separated, Guard or Reserve status).

-Many people misplace the DD214 for one reason or another.
-The stress of relocating from an overseas assignment back to civilian life is one common cause, but no matter what the reason for your misplaced DD Form 214, it's important to get a replacement as soon as possible.
+Many people misplace the DD-214 for one reason or another.
+The stress of relocating from an overseas assignment back to civilian life is one common cause.
+Still, no matter what the reason for your misplaced DD-214, keep in mind it's entirely possible to get a copy.

-In order to use this online form you must be the service member or the service member's next of kin.
-The information required to request a replacement copy of your DD Form 214 includes the veteran's Social Security Number, the branch of service, dates of military service, place of discharge and other vital information.
+To get your DD-214 online, you must be the service member or next of kin and have access to the Veteran's social security number, the branch of service, dates of military service, place of discharge and potentially other vital information.

-The military member or the next of kin must authorize the form.
-If you're filing on behalf of a deceased veteran, you must provide proof of death in the form of a death certificate, published obituary or other proof.
+If you're filing on behalf of a deceased Veteran, you must provide proof of death in the form of a death certificate or published obituary.